 1. Go for a Walk or Run

-Mayo Clinic suggests that a small amount of exercise each day, in addition to getting outdoors, can help to release endorphins and lift your mood.
+Mayo Center suggests that a small amount of exercise each day, in addition to getting outdoors, can help to release endorphins and lift your mood.
 The article also explains that getting your body moving while enjoying the fresh air has a positive effect on your mental health by improving sleep and managing stress.

 2. Start a Journal